kartik-v/bootstrap-star-rating/CHANGE.md

 **NEW RELEASE**

 1. Change to entire plugin code to eliminate dependency of HTML5 input.
 Plugin size reduced to 8KB minified.
-2. Uses special JQuery routines to trigger star rating changes like a slider input.
+2. Uses special JQuery routines to trigger star rating changes.
 3. Plugin support is now extended to all browsers including pre IE10
 4. Plugin support is now extended to all Touch based and mobile devices like iOS, Android.
 5. Removed cloning of inputs to allow better refreshing of input across ajax and other scenarios.